evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_50_e-tron_quattro/_index.md

 You can choose two seat types for the second row in the Audi Q4 Sportback 50 e-tron quattro.

 The standard option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+Additional functionalities include:

 The second option is a three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+Additional functionalities include:

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_sportback_50_e-tron_quattro/secondrowseats_1_st.jpg" title="Audi Q4 Sportback 50 e-tron quattro" width="3000" height="2001"  >}}